TrueFiEng/useDApp/packages/docs/docs/04-Tutorial/02-DApp.md

 Not only do the frequent requests to an API provider spike up your bill, but it also slows down the app for the user.

+## Summary

+We've learned what is a DApp, and how it connects to the blockchain.

+We now see that there is a potential problem with too many requests to API providers.

 👉 Next, let's learn about [Multicall](./Multicall) and see if how can use it to our advantage.